 How to remove Safari from your Mac using Terminal

 The removal of Safari is not a mundane task every Mac user can do.
 It has to do with the fact that Apple protects its native apps, including Safari, with System Integrity Protection.
 To turn it off, make sure you have admin rights before going any further.
+You can do that using Terminal.

 Follow these steps to uninstall Safari with Terminal: